Random Geomancy Divination

 House Figure Judgment R E T F D Strength

 There are three figures in their houses, signifying the most significant effect on the divination.
-The ninth house, which relates to long journeys and voyages, as well as science, religion, art, visions and divinations, contains Laetitia, which in this place signifies "Very good."
-The tenth house, which relates to the mother, rank and honour, trade or profession, authority, employment, and worldly position generally, contains Tristitia, which in this place signifies "Evil except for fortifications."
-Finally, the eleventh house, which relates to friends, hopes and wishes, contains Cauda Draconis, which in this place signifies "Evil save for favours."
+The third house, which relates to brothers, sisters, news and short journeys, contains Conjunctio, which in this place signifies "Good fortune."
+The fourth house, which relates to the father, landed property and inheritance, as well as the grave and the end of the matter, contains Populus, which in this place signifies "Good in all but love."
+Finally, the eighth house, which relates to death, wills and legacies, as well as pain and anxiety, contains Rubeus, which in this place signifies "Evil."

 We could also give particular prominence to the figure in the house relating to the querant's question, and also use the figure in this house to obtain the reconciler as additional information.